Saxo Bank vs Keytrade

 Choosing between Saxo and Keytrade comes down to your priorities as a Belgian investor.
 Saxo offers lower fees and better value for money, making it ideal if you want to minimise costs.
 Keytrade provides a more local experience with Belgian-focused features, though at a higher price point.
 Both brokers handle your taxes automatically, which saves you significant administrative hassle.

 However, both platforms are built primarily for traders rather than long-term investors.
 If you're looking to build wealth steadily through monthly investing, you might find their interfaces complex and their lack of fractional shares limiting.
-Consider what matters most to you: the lowest possible fees, local support, or perhaps a simpler approach designed specifically for long-term wealth building.
+Consider what matters most to you: the lowest possible fees, local support, or perhaps a simpler approach like Curvo designed specifically for long-term wealth building.